 Product Managers collaborate with almost all parts of a software enterprise.
-They need fact-based insights into how their product/services are performing from multiple perspectives so they can make tactical and strategic adjustments to product content, pricing, positioning, sales enablement, etc. This post explores 25 key metrics that product managers should include in their product dashboard.
+They need fact-based insights to explain how their products are performing.
+This post explores 25 key metrics that product managers should include in their product dashboards.
+As Peter Drucker said, “If you can’t measure it, you can’t improve it.”

 This post is divided into four major sections: